dbpprt/pytorch-licenseplate-segmentation/README.md

         * masks
             * {filename}.jpg.png

 Feel free to change the dataloader to your needs.
 The masks are expected to be a PNG using 8-bit pixels, black and white.
+The training outputs a tensorboard summary to `./runs/`.

 ## References